Deep Pressure Calming Activities for the Classroom or Clinic

 Having students lie on their stomachs provides deep pressure to the entire front of the body.
 This prone position is especially calming because it compresses the abdomen and chest, which influences the vagus nerve - a major nerve that helps regulate the "rest and digest" parasympathetic nervous system.
 When this nerve is stimulated through gentle abdominal pressure, it signals the body to shift out of "fight or flight" mode and into a calm, organized state.

-The prone position is also naturally grounding because students feel the solid support of the floor against their whole body, which enhances body awareness and provides a sense of security and containment.
+The prone position is also naturally grounding because students feel the floor's solid support across their whole body, enhancing body awareness and providing a sense of security and containment.

 How to Implement

 Introduce deep pressure strategies during calm times first, so students learn what helps them before they're dysregulated.
-Create a "calming moment" with options such as cushions to squeeze between, resistance bands attached to chair legs for foot pushing, or a therapy ball to sit on.
+Create a "calming moment" or "refueling time" with options such as cushions to squeeze between, resistance bands attached to chair legs for foot pushing, or a therapy ball to sit on.

 Teach students to recognize their early warning signs (e.g., feeling "wiggly," a tight chest, racing thoughts) and to independently select a deep-pressure strategy.
 Some students benefit from scheduled sensory breaks every 20-45 minutes rather than waiting until they're overwhelmed.